shane1027/Systems-Programming/homework06/README.md

 ### Activity 1
 ####Describe how your string_reverse_words function works and analyze its time complexity and space complexity in terms of Big-O notation.

+Time complexity: O(n)
+Space complexity: O(1)

+The function seeks through the sentence, and upon encountering a space, reverses all characters up to that point since the previous space.

 ####Describe how your string_translate function works and analyze its time complexity and space complexity in terms of Big-O notation.

+Time complexity: O(n^2)
+Space complexity: O(1)

+Translate iterates through the input looking for a given character from the set of to be translated characters given.
+If one is found, it is replaced with the appropriate desired translation.
+This is done once for each charater to translate.

 ####Describe how your string_to_integer function works and analyze its time complexity and space complexity in terms of Big-O notation.

+This simply calls strtol on the input since that is an available function in the C library using the appropriate inputs.
+A manual implementation of string to integer would involve iterating through the input and interpreting values as the translation from ASCII numbers to integers and then returning those integers.
+This could be accomplished by defining a set of translation pairs including digits and then using the translate function.  strtol() seems to be O(n) in time and constant in space.

 ####What is the difference between a shared library such as libstringutils.so and a static library such as libstringutils.a?

+The shared library is used as a reference when the program runs, whereas the static library contains all necessary code on it's own.
+Fewer dependencies are needed with a static library so there is an increase in portability in some cases.

 ####Comparing the sizes of libstringutils.a and libstringutils.so, which one is larger?
 Why?

+The static one (libstringutils.a) is larger since it contains all necessary code for the library to function.